Twonki/UnitShop/Game/Round3_Hive/Task.md

 The legend told queen will produce new Ants if the hive collected enough food.

 ## Requirements Hive

 The Hive:

 - has a name
-- has a point on the map
+- has a point on the field
 - has a foodamount
 - has a updateMethod
-- has a refference to the map
+- has a refference to the field

 As soon as the updateMethod is called, the hive will consume all food which is located around it and will produce a new ant if the foodamount is greater than 100.

-## Helper FakeMap
+## Helper MockField

 ## Goals